 If there is one ubiquitous accessory that´s on almost every desktop computer in the world, it´s the mouse pad.
-While it is nothing more than a simple surface where you move your mouse around, it remains the most popular computer accessory out there.
+While it is nothing more than a simple surface where you move your mouse around, it remains the most common computer accessory out there.

 Back in the day, every computer came with one.
 This is because mice used to detect movement thanks to a little trackball that they had at their bottom.
 Having a pad was almost mandatory as it helped the ball roll without getting dirty or bumping into junk on your desktop, like crumbs or dust.

 Nowadays the trackball has been phased out for a laser.
-A modern mouse can work on a wider variety of surfaces and it doesn´t need a mouse pad or a sheet of paper to work.
+A modern mouse can work on a wide variety of surfaces and it doesn´t need a mouse pad or a sheet of paper to work.

 You might think that this means that mousepads became obsolete, but on the contrary, there are plenty of reasons to still use them.
-This is especially true for gaming, where a mouse pad allows for much better tracking and control than your desktop could ever match.
+This is especially true for gaming, where a mouse pad allows for much better tracking and control than your bare desktop could ever match.

 And so, when it comes to gaming, every well-known manufacturer threw their hat in the ring and developed their own "specialty" mouse pad.
 From expensive pads with RGB backlights to ones that recharge your mouse as you play, there is a lot of variety in the market.

 What are hard and soft mouse pads?

 Let´s start by defining what each one is.

 Hard mousepads are usually made out of smooth plastic, or sometimes metal.
-They present a solid surface for you to move your mouse around.
-The mouse has no problem moving across it, and your computer should be able to track its movements just as easily.
+They present a solid surface for the mouse to glide around.
+Your mouse should have no problem moving across it, and your computer should be able to track its movements just as easily.

 The flat texture of this type of mousepad means that you will have little friction impeding your movements.
 It is easy to move your mouse around, at the cost of relinquishing some control while you do it.